mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 cases of Message Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.

-### Listener
+ - Listener:
    A Listener is a special case of Message Carrier which only responds to requests to create a new Carrier from a remote endpoint, analogous to a server or listening socket in the present sockets API.
 Instead of being bound to a specific remote endpoint, it is bound only to a local identity; however, its interface for accepting fork requests is identical to that for fully fledged Message Carriers.

-### Source
+ - Source:
    A Source is a special case of Message Carrier over which messages can only be sent, intended for unidirectional applications such as multicast transmitters.
    Sources cannot be forked, and need not accept forks.

-### Sink
+ - Sink:
    A Sink is a special case of Message Carrier over which messages can only be received, intended for unidirectional applications such as multicast receivers.
 Sinks cannot be forked, and need not accept forks.

-### Responder
+ - Responder:
    A Responder is a special case of Message Carrier which may receive messages from many remote sources, for cases in which an application will only ever send Messages in reply back to the source from which a Message was received.
    This is a common implementation pattern for servers in client-server applications.
 A Responder's receiver gets a Message, as well as a Source to send replies to.
 Responders cannot be forked, and need not accept forks.

-### Stream
+ - Stream:
    A Message Carrier may be irreversibly morphed into a Stream, in order to provide a strictly ordered, reliable service as with SOCK_STREAM.
 Morphing a Message Carrier into a Stream should return a "file-like object" as appropriate for the platform implementing the API.
 Typically, both ends of a communication using a stream service will morph their respective Message Carriers independently before sending any Messages.

    Writing a byte to a Stream will cause it to be received by the remote, in order, or will cause an error condition and termination of the stream if the byte cannot be delivered.
 Due to the strong sequential dependence on a stream, streams must always be reliable and ordered.
 A Message Carrier may only be morphed to a Stream if it uses transport protocol stack that provides reliable, ordered service, and only before it is used to send a Message.

 ## Message